ZILtoid1991/pixelperfectengine/docs/formats/mapdata.md

 * C/tileID: selects the tile to be used.
 Default value is 0xFFFF, which is transparent.
 0x0000 is the same tile that repeats in warp mode `tileRepeat`.
 * S/paletteSel:selects the palette to be used for the tile.
 * H/hMirror: horizontally mirrors the tile.
-* * V/vMirror: vertically mirrors the tile.
+* V/vMirror: vertically mirrors the tile.
 * I/xyInvert: inverts the X and Y axes, which can be used to implement 90 and 270 degree rotation effects.
 This effect might look wrong on tiles with non-square tiles.
-* p/priority: if set, then the tile should be drawn on the second pass, over the sprites.
+* p/priority: if set, then the tile should be drawn on a linked tile layer, which can be put over e.g. the sprites.

 ## Graphics attribute extension